Novalynne/My_ECommerce_Store/README.md

 Customers can manage their accounts, manage their cart, and place orders.
 They can also view their order history and favorite products.
 Store managers can manage products, categories, and view all orders placed by customers.
 Admin is like a manager with the ability to make more managers, he can do everything a manager can plus manage users.

+MyStore is a button that will take you to the front page if you are not loggen in, or will take you to the home page if you are loggen in.

 Here I'll go more into the details of the features and functionalities of the e-commerce store.